linkerd/linkerd/namerd/README.md

-# namerd #
+# Namerd #

-namerd is a service for managing linkerd (and finagle) name delegation (i.e. routing).
+Namerd is a service for managing Linkerd (and finagle) name delegation (i.e. routing).

 ```